tmoessing/startup/README.md

 + React - Application ported to use the React web framework

 ### HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - Two HTML page that represent the ability to login and vote.
+- **Links** - The login page automatically links to the voter page.
+The voter page contains links for every voting choice.
+- **Text** - Each of the voting choices is represented by a textual description.
+- **Images** - I couldn't figure out how to include an image and so I didn't do this. 😔
+- **DB/Login** - Input box and submit button for login.
+The voting choices represent data pulled from the database.
+- **WebSocket** - The count of voting results represent the tally of realtime votes.

 ### CSS Deliverable
 ### JavaScript Deliverable
 ### Serivce Deiliverable